This recipe is a result of a dear reader request looking for an healthy version of Dabeli.

 Add garlic chutney to one side of a bread.
 Apply tamarind date chutney on another bread.
 Add the stuffing and masala peanuts in between.
 Close the sandwich and roll the sides over sev.
 Serve!!

 Is there anything more fun that breads with chaat gushing outside as you take a bite?

 I hope parts or all of this recipe inspires you to make your own healthier version of Dabeli.
-Do post your feedback and comments down below or in my blog Facebook Page.
+Do post your feedback and comments down below.
 Your input is valuable to me.